wiloon/blog/content/post/archive-1/2014-04-08-broadleaf-jboss-7.md

 Configure the Application

-It&#8217;s best to avoid the JPA scanning done by JBoss.
+It's best to avoid the JPA scanning done by JBoss.
 This can be achieved by making sure there are no files named persistence.xml in the codebase.

 In older versions of Heat Clinic, there is a filed called persistence.xml in [heat clinic installation]/core/src/main/resources/META-INF/persistence.xml

-If it&#8217;s not done already, rename this file persistence-core.xml
+If it's not done already, rename this file persistence-core.xml

 Change any spring application context elements pointing to this file to persistence-core.xml (see this example)